Behavioural Finance, Climate Finance, FinTech, Household Finance

 with Lingxia Sun, Jongmoo Jay Choi, and Hoje Jo

-Abstract: Since climate change and environmental challenge is a global issue, one would expect MNCs to have greater sensibility to global environmental sustainability than domestic firms, reflecting global values and stakeholder concerns.
-A counter argument is that MNCs might be more opportunistic in engaging in regulatory arbitrage concerning emissions reduction leveraging their network capability.
-Using a sample of 11,477 unique firms from 63 countries over 2002-2022, we find the magnitude of carbon emissions and the ratings of emissions disclosure are positively associated with firm internationalization.
-In addition, U.S.-based MNCs generating sales from civil law countries and regions disclose more emissions information.
-Further, the relation between firm internationalization and emissions reduction is mediated by international environmental institutions such as the Kyoto Protocol.
-Finally, we find that MNCs are rewarded by a broader stakeholder community for their contributions on emissions reduction.
-The results support the new institutionalism theory, suggesting that MNCs’ emissions reduction perceived as environmental alignment with global norms.
+Abstract: Climate change and environmental challenges are global in nature.
+One would expect MNCs to exhibit greater alignment with global environmental sustainability than domestic firms, given their exposure to international norms and stakeholder concerns.
+A counterargument is that MNCs might instead behave opportunistically, engaging in regulatory arbitrage related to emissions reduction by leveraging their global networks.
+Using a sample of 11,477 unique firms from 63 countries over the period 2002–2022, we find that both the magnitude of carbon emissions and the quality of emissions disclosure are positively associated with firm internationalization.
+Additionally, U.S.-based MNCs that generate sales in civil law countries and regions tend to disclose more emissions information.
+Furthermore, the relationship between firm internationalization and emissions reduction is moderated by international environmental institutions, such as the Kyoto Protocol.
+Finally, we find that MNCs are rewarded by a broader stakeholder community for their efforts in reducing emissions.
+These results support new institutional theory, suggesting that MNCs’ emissions reductions are perceived as alignment with global environmental norms.